paultuckey/atom-testmd-language/README.md

-# Language-dtd package for Atom
+# Language-testmd package for Atom

-Adds syntax highlighting and snippets to DTD (Document Type Definition) files in Atom.
+Adds syntax highlighting and snippets to testmd (Test Markdown) files in Atom.

 ## Snippets

-### From DTD file
+### From TESTMD file

 | Snippets      | Result                                         |
 | ------------- |:----------------------------------------------:|